MILAN SUMMER SCHOOL 2017

 The school is organised in two Modules:

 Module I is designed for beginners who have limited knowledge and previous exposure to CBA or those who wants to refresh their knowledge of the conceptual framework of a standard CBA based on the approach of the new Guide.
-Module II is designed for those who are already familiar with the CBA techniques, have previous exposure to CBA or have attended Module I. It provides a more advanced training course focussed on the practical applications of the CBA model to Transport, Environment, Research, Urban Development sectors.
+Module II is designed for those who are already familiar with the CBA techniques, have previous exposure to CBA or have at least attended Module I. It provides a more advanced training course focused on the practical applications of the CBA model to Transport, Environment, Research and Innovation, Urban Development sectors.

 The two Modules can be attended in sequence.
 This is the best solution designed for those who want to be acquainted with both a solid background on the general CBA principles and methods and an applied experience on real life cases.